 If you run the app there’s a good chance you just see “Locked” and nothing else.
 This is because the simulator isn’t opted in to biometrics by default, and we didn’t provide any error messages, so it fails silently.

-To take Face ID for a test drive, go to the Hardware menu and choose Face ID > Enrolled, then launch the app again.
-This time you should see the Face ID prompt appear, and you can trigger successful or failed authentication by going back to the Hardware menu and choosing Face ID > Matching Face or Non-matching Face.
+To take Face ID for a test drive in the simulator, go to the Features menu and choose Face ID > Enrolled, then launch the app again.
+This time you should see the Face ID prompt appear, and you can trigger successful or failed authentication by going back to the Features menu and choosing Face ID > Matching Face or Non-matching Face.

 All being well you should see the Face ID prompt go away, and underneath it will be the “Unlocked” text view – our app has detected the authentication, and is now open to use.